Juliana Rotich, Executive Director

 An avid blogger, Erik writes two different technology-related blogs - AfriGadget and WhiteAfrican.
 He is frequently a speaker at meetings and conferences dealing with technology in Africa, mapping, blogging and web application development, including; TED, PopTech, DEMO, Picnic, SXSW, Where 2.0 and Web 2.0.
 He is a TED Senior Fellow, a PopTech Faculty Fellow, sits on the Safaricom Innovation Board and is a founding organizer of Maker Faire Africa.

 David Kobia - Director of Technology Development

-David is a co-founder and technology lead at Ushahidi and brings more than 10 years of product development experience and a multidisciplinary background to his work, with a focus on social and emerging technologies.
+David is a co-founder and technology lead at Ushahidi and brings more than 15 years of product development experience and a multidisciplinary background to his work, with a focus on social and emerging technologies.
 He works in a variety of roles, from designer and coder to strategist.
 After pursuing a BS in Computer Science at the University of Alabama, he has been a professional software developer and has worked with almost every web technology in use today.
-In 2010, he was a recipient of MIT Technology Review’s TR35 award (35 top innovators under 35) and the Humanitarian of the Year award.
+David is an MIT Fellow and in 2010, he was a recipient of MIT Technology Review’s TR35 award (35 top innovators under 35) and the Humanitarian of the Year award.

 Nathaniel Manning - Director of Business Development

 Nathaniel’s work orbits around the theme of developing technology that makes the world a better place.

 Nathaniel is the Director of Business and Strategy at Ushahidi.
 Nat also helps run business development for the BRCK, a redesign of connectivity for the developing world.

 He was previously a Presidential Innovation Fellow, and then the first Chief Data Coordinator at USAID.
 The role involved working to develop tools and strategies for liberating data to fuel entrepreneurship and innovation for international development.